LegallyNotBlonde/Movie_Analysis/README.md

 <p> - changing the 2nd and 3rd activation function to 'sigmoid' is a good choice, this also helps boost the accuracy.
 Adding or reducing the number of epochs to the training regimen.

 * optionally use Random forest to identify most influential features and put them on the graph
+* is there any machine leaning code in Neuron Network to identify the most influential featuers (so we do not have to use Randmom forest)

 * **LINKS** for sources https://developers.google.com/machine-learning/intro-to-ml/supervised,
 * Here are some links to help you further your understanding on Neural Nets. https://www.scaler.com/topics/binning-in-data-mining/ https://www.geeksforgeeks.org/binning-in-data-mining/ https://www.scaler.com/topics/deep-learning/neural-network-hyperparameters-tuning/ https://towardsdatascience.com/activation-functions-neural-networks-1cbd9f8d91d6 https://www.geeksforgeeks.org/activation-functions-neural-networks/ https://machinelearningmastery.com/choose-an-activation-function-for-deep-learning/ https://scikit-learn.org/stable/modules/neural_networks_supervised.html https://www.tensorflow.org/api_docs/python/tf